karenscoding/syncthing-wrapper/README.md

 # syncthing-wrapper
 Java wrapper to use the Syncthing REST API

 This code provides the java implementation for connecting to Syncthings REST API.
+It was developed as a Proof of Concept.

+There are a few unit tests.
 To run the tests, use the following:

 * install syncthing and take note of the API key and device ID
 * set the tests API key and device ID accordingly